Helena Scheuberin: Life

 Scheuberin was also accused of having at some point passed Kramer in the street, spat and cursed him publicly: "Fie on you, you bad monk, may the falling evil take you".
 During the witch trial, thirteen other people were accused.
 Scheuberin was further accused of having used magic to murder the noble knight Jörg Spiess.
 The knight had been afflicted by illness, and had been warned by his Italian doctor not to keep visiting Scheuberin to avoid getting killed.

-The defendants' lawyer, Johann Merwart of Wemding, raised procedural objections, which the commissary general, Chrisrian Turner, representing Bishop Georg Golser, upheld.
-This included when Scheuberin's virginity at the time of her marriage was questionned, a question which she refused to answer.
+The defendants' lawyer, Johann Merwart of Wemding, raised procedural objections, which the commissary general, Christian Turner, representing Bishop Georg Golser, upheld.
+This included when Scheuberin's virginity at the time of her marriage was questioned, a question which she refused to answer.

 The accused were released after putting up a bond to appear should the case be resumed.
 In the end, Scheuberin and the other six women were all either freed or received mild sentences in the form of penance.
 Scheuberin's witch trial was never resumed.